Skip to main content

 AI Reshaping Future of Data Center Industry - Google Shows How?

-In a move expanding its data center presence, Google is planning to build more data centers than ever in different markets, globally.
+In a move to expand its data center presence, Google is planning to build more data centers than ever in different markets globally.

-In line with its announcement to spend USD 13 billion on data center capacity building, the internet giant has already opened its new data centers across different parts of the United States.
+In line with its announcement to spend USD 13 billion on data center capacity building, the internet giant has opened new data centers across different parts of the United States.

-Beyond US, Google is also eyeing at expansion of its data center presence in Europe and planning an investment of USD 3.3 billion over the next two years for the same.
-It is also planning 10 new projects to ensure renewable energy support to its servers.
+Beyond the US, Google plans to expand its data center presence in Europe and invest USD 3.3 billion over the next two years.
+It is also planning 10 new projects to ensure renewable energy support for its servers.

-Moreover, it is expanding on its existing cloud computing centers in South Carolina, Oklahoma and Finland.
+Moreover, it is expanding its cloud computing centers in South Carolina, Oklahoma, and Finland.

 Google Datacenter Capacity

-Looking at the numbers, Google has 19 datacenter campuses globally, with 11 in US, 5 in Europe, 2 in Asia-Pacific and one in South America.
+Looking at the numbers, Google has 19 data center campuses globally, 11 in the US, 5 in Europe, 2 in Asia-Pacific, and 1 in South America.

 The company spends more than USD 1 billion, sometimes exceeding even USD 2 billion, for building a data center campus.